hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 *** Stack: load
 ```

-There is no money! dataype in Red.
+There is no money! datatype in Red.
 Change from $10 $20 $30 to 10 20 30 to run example.

 ### 3.1 Creating Arrays

 There is currently no `array!` type in Red.
 Use `block!` or `vector!`

 `b: make block!
-5` 			Make a `block!` with room for 5 elements.
+5` Make a block with room for 5 elements.

 Make `vector!`  of size `n`.
 Initial values are `0`.
 ```